Techniques to a More Productive Vegetable Garden

 To start an intensive garden, make a bed of any length, but limit its width to 3 to 4 feet across so you can reach the center of the bed from either side.
 Although it's not necessary to box in the bed, this is a good idea.
 When you enclose a bed with vertical boards, it's not only neater, but the soil won't collapse onto the paths.
 It also will be much easier for you to install row covers or erect supports for vertical growing.

 You'll find that some vegetables grow better with support.
 They do well on trellises, fences, and other structures.
-By growing up instead of out over the ground, your garden will produce more per square foot.
+By growing up instead of out, your garden will produce more per square foot.
 Vegetable plants grown up on a support also tend to suffer fewer disease problems.

 - Pole beans.
 Although they take longer to mature than bush-type beans, pole beans produce over a longer period.
 Train pole beans up tall wooden poles or a tepee of sturdy bamboo.